 It’s low-cost/high returns.
 If done by yourself, costs are limited to only time and perhaps the expenses involved in hiring a freelance programmer/designer.
 The benefits will often exceed the cost.
 It would take you thousands of dollars to buy many links; social media has the ability to give you that for free.

-How to launch a business, product or service using social media
+Launching your business, product or service on social media

 Let’s say you want to open up a new nail salon business.
 Instead of spending thousands of dollars placing ads in local newspapers and publications here’s how you can use social media.